 If applying for Financial Aid for the 2015-16 academic year, start thinking about filing your Free Application for Federal Student Aid (FAFSA).
 The FAFSA for 2015-16 is now available.
 For more information click here.

 Priority FAFSA Deadline is March 2nd of every year.

-If you have completed at least 24 units by the end of the Fall 2012 term, Dominican University will electronically submit your GPA to the California Student Aid Commission (CSAC) for competitive Cal Grant consideration.
+If you have completed at least 24 units by the end of the Fall 2014 term and you are a California resident, Dominican University will electronically submit your GPA to the California Student Aid Commission (CSAC) for competitive Cal Grant consideration.

 Please click here to view Cal Grant Application Information.

 To create an online account with the California Student Aid Commission click on the URL below:

 *In meeting with the requirements of the State of California, Dominican University of California must make passage rates available for graduates of undergraduate programs leading to employment for which passage of a California licensing examination is required.
 Pass rates for the NCLEX examination can be found on the website of the Board of Registered Nursing by clicking here.

 The Dominican University of California Office of Financial Aid is a member of the National Association of Student Financial Aid Administrators (NASFAA) and therefore adheres to NASFAA's Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals.